Back to Health News & Stories

 If your blood pressure is higher than normal or you have a condition like diabetes or kidney disease, your doctor may recommend you measure it at home.

 Monitoring your blood pressure regularly at home can alert you to any changes in your numbers and get treatment earlier than if you only receive readings at the doctor’s office.
-You also will also know if your medication and lifestyle changes are working, or if you have to make adjustments.
+You also will also know if your medication and lifestyle changes are working, or if you should make adjustments.

 Before you start, it’s important you buy a good monitor and know the right technique to get accurate readings.